-The Royal Hunting Lodge of Ficuzza: A Hidden Gem in Sicily’s Heart
+The Royal Hunting Lodge of Ficuzza.

 Nestled in the lush landscape of the Ficuzza Wood, the Royal Hunting Lodge of Ficuzza (Real Casina di Caccia) is a stunning blend of nature and history that showcases the opulence of the Bourbon era.
 Located about 45 kilometers from Palermo and near the town of Corleone, this royal retreat once served as a lavish escape for King Ferdinand III of Sicily, blending neoclassical and Sicilian Baroque styles with its beautiful natural surroundings.